 Failure to follow oral and written instructions while the examination is in session will result in notice to the Committee of a violation of examination rules in accordance with the provisions of Title 4, Division 1, Chapter 6 of the Rules of the State Bar of California (Admissions Rules).
 Conduct that results in a violation of security or disrupts the administration of the examination, which includes, but is not limited to, bringing unauthorized items into the examination room (such as cell phones, notes, etc.), writing or typing after time has been called, looking at another applicant’s papers, talking while the examination is in session, being abusive to other applicants, staff, proctors and/or other examination personnel, will result in notice to the Committee of a violation of examination rules or, in some cases, dismissal from the examination test center.
 Applicants are expected at all times to maintain a professional attitude toward other applicants, staff, proctors and other examination personnel.
 Behavior that is disruptive will be reported to the Committee for whatever action it deems appropriate.

-Only the following items are allowed in the examination room without prior approval (all items are subject to inspection): the admittance ticket with no writing on it; non-digital pens (if you are handwriting the examination, you must bring your own pens); silent analog watches; non-digital timers and clocks measuring 4" x 4" or smaller; rulers; paper clips; pen-style highlighters (must not be used on answers); inhalers; eyeglasses (no cases or sunglasses); foam ear plugs (must not be connected to any mechanism); feminine hygiene items; prescription medication; diabetes-related equipment (does not include food or drinks); eye drops in single-use vials; government-issued ID; cash (must not have writing on it); credit/debit cards that might be needed for the lunch break (you are not allowed to bring a wallet into the test center); keys; and disability-related items that have been approved through the testing accommodations petition process.
-You may also bring: a back support; an orthopedic cushion; a standard-size pillow without a case; one bookstand; one foot rest; splints and braces; crutches; wheelchairs; casts; hearing aids; TENS units; and, the following laptop accessories: separate keyboard, mouse (wired or wireless), laptop riser/stand no higher than 4”, and a solid color mouse pad with no writing on it.
+Only the following items are allowed in the examination room without prior approval (all items are subject to inspection): the admittance ticket with no writing on it (detach ticket from instructions above prior to arrival at the test center); non-digital pens (standard blue and black ink); non-mechanical pencils (mechanical pencils are not allowed); valid government-issued photo ID; silent analog watches; non-digital timers and clocks measuring 4" x 4" or smaller; rulers; paper clips; pen-style highlighters (must not be used on answers); inhalers; eyeglasses (no cases or sunglasses); foam ear plugs (cannot be wireless and must not be connected to any mechanism or device); feminine hygiene items; inhalers and prescription medication (does not include cough drops); diabetes-related equipment (does not include food or drinks); eye drops in single-use vials; cash (must not have writing on it); credit/debit cards that might be needed for the lunch break (wallets must not be brought into the test center); keys; and disability-related items that have been approved through the testing accommodations petition process.
+You may also bring: a back support (without a cover); an orthopedic cushion (without a cover); a standard-size pillow without a case; one bookstand; one foot rest; splints and braces; crutches; wheelchairs; casts; hearing aids; TENS units; and, the following laptop accessories: separate keyboard, mouse (wired or wireless), laptop riser/stand no higher than 4”, and a solid color mouse pad with no writing on it (written portions only).

-In addition to other items you must not bring into the examination room, please note that unless otherwise specially granted as an accommodation, applicants cannot bring wallets, lip balm, tissues, cough drops/throat lozenges, gum, candy, or other food or drinks into the examination room.
+Please note that applicants cannot bring wallets, lip balm, tissues, cough drops/throat lozenges, gum, candy, or other food or drinks into the examination room.
 Water and tissues will be available nearby.

 While every effort will be made to keep the environment of the test center comfortable and quiet, there are times when events, conditions, or actions of third parties occur that are beyond the control of the Committee.
 For instance, the temperature of the test center may fluctuate due to the weather or the test center’s cooling/heating equipment; applicants should be prepared for either warm or cold temperatures.
 Efforts will be made to keep the test center quiet, but there may be forces outside the control of the Committee so that such an environment cannot be guaranteed.
 You should come prepared to accommodate noises, such as those made by other applicants taking the examination, proctors carrying out their duties, people entering/exiting the examination room, equipment inside or outside the test center that may make sounds while operating, other meetings or conventions in the same facility, etc. Ear plugs, of the type specified earlier, are strongly recommended.